SachinSAgrawal/Custom-Widgets/README.md

 * [Combine](https://developer.apple.com/documentation/combine) - Customize handling of asynchronous events using event-processing.

 ## Bugs
-I have not tested this app super rigorously, so I would not be surprised if there some I am unaware of.
 If you find any, feel free to open up a new issue or even better, create a pull request fixing it.

+#### Known
+- [x] App may crash when it is unable to determine device location, such as on an airplane.
+- [ ] App is laggy/stutters when swiping to the location page because the map may be loading.

 ## To-Do List
-- [ ] Add the ability to set a custom location
+- [x] Add the ability to set a custom weather location
+- [x] Improve the user interface of the main app itself
 - [ ] Show question marks instead of 0s for null data

 ## Contributors